evansims/socialworth/README.md

 ---

-This work was inspired by and expanded upon Jonathan Moore's gist: https://gist.github.com/2640302
+This work was inspired by Jonathan Moore's gist: https://gist.github.com/2640302